revanth83/revanth83.github.io/_posts/2015-5-24-Applications-of-Data-Analytics-in-Healthcare-&-Health-insurance-industries.md

 Operations.

 ###Challenge 2:
 Healthcare facilities experience fluctuating capacity.
 This can affect the availability of patient care as well as revenue opportunities.
 Underestimating demand for appointments and procedures can leave patients waiting, reducing satisfaction of care.
 Overestimating demand underutilizes clinical staff and increases costs.
 On the other hand, supply chain deficiencies of medical supplies and pharmaceuticals impact budgets and performance measurements.
-Business process analytics helps medical resource planners and operational managers to:
+Data analytics helps medical resource planners and operational managers to:

 ###Solution 2:
 * Align material replenishment with actual usage.